 We recommend you see our Baggage Storage in Barcelona article that will explain how you can store your bags if you do not want to use a baggage transfer service.

 The monument to Christopher Columbus (Colon) marks the foot of the Southern most end of the Ramblas.
 The Columbus monument is a useful landmark to find your bearings when walking toward La Rambla from your cruise ship.
 The walkway, which you can see in the centre of the picture, is Port Vell and behind us we have a walk way across the Marina to the Barcelona Aquarium.
 This picture was taken in October and the sun is still shinning!

-The port caters for the disabled tourist including those with wheelchairs.
+The port caters for the tourist with a disability including those with wheelchairs.
 The port has lifts at all major locations so travelling around with a wheelchair around the port area offers no obstacles.
-The Blue Bus (cruise shuttle bus service) is also adapted for the disabled traveller with a wheelchair.
+The Blue Bus (cruise shuttle bus service) is also adapted for the traveller with a disability with a wheelchair.

 If you wish to arrange a trip by ferry across to the Balearic Islands Mallorca, Minorca or Ibiza, it's recommended that you visit the official websites of the 3 ferry operators that offer this service to gain timetable and pricing information.
 The operators are: